interlock/go-good-bad-vendor/readme.md

 Notice that the full vendor path had become part of the type for the struct, and strictly speaking, that is not the same type were expecting.

 The good exampel works because interfaces, while part of a package space, are just contracts of functions to be implemented.
 If an underlying struct implements the interface then go is happy to pass it along.

+You can reset the example with `./reset.sh`, which removes the vendor folder from `some_lib`

 What did we learn?
 ------------------